Pasadena Financial Planner | 10 - Independent Investment Counselors and Financial Advisors

 If you take the “free” advice of financial advisors and investment counselors who are paid by the financial services industry, you are more likely to achieve inferior long term investment returns.

 Financial sales loads, excessive asset fees, high cost active investment strategies, and a myriad of other suboptimal financial industry strategies and products typically bleed 1/4 to 1/3 of the typical individual investor’s portfolio annually.
-This waste compounds year after year after year, until individuals and their families get smart and realize that “free” is not really free and that “just of percent or two” has a huge cumulative negative impact on their financial welfare.
-(See this article and another dozen Cost Control and Investment Performance Improvement articles on our sister website, The Skilled Investor.
-It is entitled: “Excessive Investment Costs are a Huge Problem for Individual Investors.“)
+This waste compounds year after year after year, until individuals and their families get smart and realize that “free” is not really free and that “just of percent or two” will have a huge cumulative negative impact on their financial welfare.
+(See this article and another dozen Investment Performance Improvement on our sister website, The Skilled Investor.
+It is entitled: “Excessive Investment Costs.”)

 A financial advisor or investment counselor who has a conflict of interest can be very dangerous to your long term personal finance interests.